 Tango masters Alberto Pas and Valorie Hart discussed this important concept back in 1998: the man dances around the dance floor and the woman dances around the man.
 But many students today still don't know what that means.
 Simply put, it means that in his responsibility to follow traffic the man may need to step away from the woman, and it's the woman's job to stay close to him.

-Many women think they dance close enough to their partner but in fact they do not.
+Many women think they dance close enough to the man but in fact they do not.
 Women who are shy about intimacy often use an open dance hold to replace the embrace, or lean back to distance themselves from their partner.
-Many women influenced by feminism tried to preserve their independence and refused to surrender to men.
-Women who see tango as a fancy performance tend to dance with great strides, which take them away from their partner.
+Women influenced by feminism want to maintain their independence and refuse to surrender to men.
+Women who like to show off tend to dance with great strides, which take them away from their partner.
 Many have never learned to dance in close embrace and don't know how to move around the man in a compact way.

-To do that the woman needs to keep her torso connected to the man's torso and swivel her hips sideways so that she can step on the side of the man or around him.
-This technique is known as dissociation.
-A woman who cannot dissociate her lower body from her upper body tends to turn her whole body instead, causing the rupture of the embrace and the incoherence of the dance.
-Which is why dancing with a novice woman often feels uncomfortable.
+To do that the woman needs to keep her torso connected to the man's torso and swivel her hips so that she can step on the side of the man or around him (see Dissociation and Gear Effect).
+A woman who cannot dissociate her lower body from her upper body tends to turn her whole body instead, causing the rupture of the embrace and the incoherence of the movements.
+That's why dancing with a novice woman often feels uncomfortable.

 Here is a good example of how a woman should dance around the man.